frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 There\'s a lot of wisdom in that.

 Another man, a convert also, said to me, "Father, would you ever mind, please, saying the words of absolution very slowly.
-Because I look forward to this moment my whole week, to hear those words, 'I absolve you from your sins.'
+Because I look forward to this moment my whole week, to hear those words, 'I absolve you from your sins.'"

 Wow.
 It makes you think a little bit.
 Something very wonderful is taking place.
 It\'s very good if we have a great love for the Sacrament of Confession, realize the treasure that is there, and want to avail of that treasure in a regular way.